TillHeinzel/METL/README.md

 The part "cos(2*PI)" will be calculated at build-time, so calling f will be equivalent to calling "sin(a) + b", where b has been precalculated as cos(2*3.1415).

+## Missing stuff
+A few things I would like to add at some point, in no particular order:

+* While vectors and matrices and such can easily be used as variables and constants, there is no way to create them inline.
+* Errors are currently just passed through from PEGTL (mostly).
+* Some limitations on what names can be used, to avoid possible inconsistencies
+* some debugging help maybe?
+* Whatever issues spring up from people actually using the library